Facebook

 As we consider such a project there are many factors to consider: What is the sustainable level of the biomass supply?
 What is the right type and size of woody biomass facility to construct?
 Where should it be located?
 How can it be financed?
 Are there environmental or other groups likely to oppose this project and, if so, for what reasons?

 As a web-based introduction to the Mariposa Biomass Project, we have put most of the materials in the earlier white paper into a Q and A format.
 As the number of questions in the FAQ was getting long, we have now arranged questions into categories.
-The categories below have a gray background.
+The categories below have a larger font size.
 Click on a category to expand that category and see the questions within that category.
 Click on a question to see the answer; click on the question again to hide to answer, and click on the category again to hide the questions in that category.

 What is biomass and what is your source of fuel?